Getting started with Workbot for MS Teams by Workato

 # Requirements

-To use Workbot for Teams, a Microsoft work or school account (opens new window) is required.
-These accounts are created by your organization’s administrator to enable a member of your organization access to all Microsoft cloud services such as Microsoft Azure, Office 365, Microsoft Teams, and more.
+To use Workbot for Microsoft Teams, a Microsoft work or school account (opens new window) is required.
+Accounts must be created by your organization’s administrator to enable a member of your organization access to all Microsoft cloud services such as Microsoft Azure, Office 365, Microsoft Teams, and more.

-Microsoft accounts (typically created for personal use) are not supported.
+Microsoft accounts created for personal use are not typically supported.

 # Microsoft Graph permissions

-To perform optimally, Workbot for Teams requires the following Microsoft Graph permissions (opens new window).
-Admin consent is NOT required for any of these permissions.
+To perform optimally, Workbot for Microsoft Teams requires the following Microsoft Graph permissions (opens new window).
+Refer to the following table for a list of recommended Graph permissions.

 Permission Type Why Workbot needs it